 How to Deal With Toxic Mothers-in-Law

 If any of the signs above sound familiar, you or someone you know may be dealing with a toxic mother-in-law.
-The bad news is that you likely can’t change your mother-in-law’s behavior.
-But, you can become better able to cope with it.
+The bad news is that you likely can’t change your mother-in-law’s behavior, but you can improve your coping strategies.
 However, there are no one-size-fits-all tactics for doing so, and some may work well in one family but not others.

 Below are some tips for dealing with a toxic mother-in-law: